NTTLimitedRD/plumbery/README.md

 * Use cloud API to create the network infrastructure, and to build nodes
 * Bootstrap nodes with cloud-init configuration directives
 * Inject actual addresses and on-the-fly secrets to contextualisation
+* Create RSA keys and passwords to secure deployments
 * Preserve random secrets across multiple invocations
 * Create network domains and Ethernet networks
 * Reserve public IPv4 addresses